HOW do I hike the best of Britain WITHOUT using all my precious holidays? = Do it at the weekends.

 - 14 fantastic 2 or 3 day hiking WEEKENDS in Britain

-- 33 DAYS of walking (PLUS bad weather alternatives)
+- 33 DAYS of weekend walking days (PLUS bad weather alternatives) + 50 London day walk ideas

 That works out at: